-So while life and people can be wildly and even inexplicably complicated, we all have only six basic reasons that are really behind our choices and behavior.
+So let’s start by saying yes, life and people can be wildly and even inexplicably complicated.
+Yet we all have only six basic reasons that are really behind our choices and behavior.
 Pretty hard to believe right?
 I’m talking people everywhere, from all walks of life.
 Most of us attribute how we live our life to the result of past experience, education, even problems, along with a wide range of emotions.
 But strip all of that down and you have these six basic human needs; and once you read them, you will hopefully understand yourself and others on a deeper, more compassionate and balanced level.

 What are the 6 Basic Human Needs

 As we peel the proverbial onion to reveal what the basic human needs are, you will find that all six, while yes ‘basic’, run deep.
 Yes these needs are simple but they have the power to significantly impact on your happiness and success.
 When you first pose the question, what are the basic human needs, know first and foremost what they are not.
 These needs are not desires.
 They are not goals.
 They are not acquired by way of external influences or “things”.
 While every culture, every human being, has different goals and desires, we all nevertheless have the same core needs.
 And once you understand a little more about how each of these drives you, or someone else you encounter, you will have the insight to manage your own life and relationships in a productive, meaningful way.